 Object oriented programing (C++) : Lille University (2022/23)

-I am a postdoctoral fellow at ÉTS Montréal (Canada).
+I am a postdoctoral fellow at ÉTS Montréal (Canada), hosted at the OVHcloud Montréal offices as part of an ongoing collaboration.
 I hold a PhD in Computer Science from the University of Lille (France), realized within Spirals and Stack teams from Inria (2021-2024).
 I received my Computer Science engineering degree in 2021 from Paris XII University (France), giving master's degree.
 Prior to the PhD, I spent three years working on the Mainframe security ecosystem.